 BigCommerce is a well-known eCommerce platform providing everything you need to sell online.
-It is an ideal choice if you want to build a store with some complex features and a huge inventory to manage.
+It is ideal if you want to build a store with some complex features and a huge inventory to manage.

 BigCommerce’s abandoned cart recovery shipping integrations and multichannel distribution features are some of the best in the industry but not available at the lower tiers.

-And unlike Shopify, instead of charging a fee per transaction, BigCommerce puts the limit sales revenue per tier and once you reach the sales limit of your selected tier, the plan will automatically be upgraded.
+And unlike Shopify, instead of charging a fee per transaction, BigCommerce puts the limit on sales revenue per tier, and once you reach the sales limit of your selected tier, the plan will automatically be upgraded.

 BigCommerce excels in the SEO performance of the site, loading speed, scalability, and security.
-So, whether you’re starting a new online store from scratch, or introducing your brick-and-mortar store into the eCommerce world, BigCommerce can be a viable option for you.
+So, whether you’re starting a new online store from scratch or introducing your brick-and-mortar store into the eCommerce world, BigCommerce can be a viable option.

 Pros of BigCommerce –